-- 2 Rewards and sanctions - 2.1 We praise and reward children for good behaviour in a variety of ways: - Adults are positive with children, praising achievement; - Each class has its own system of rewards for good work and behaviour - Charts, posters and displays visually support these systems;

-- Star of the week celebrates a child's achievement from each class (reflecting the school's Christian values) - We operate a team system where all children are encouraged to get points towards their teams total - 2.2 The school acknowledges all the efforts and achievements of children, both in and out of school. - 2.3 The school does not tolerate bullying of any kind.
+- 2.1.
+We praise and reward children for good behaviour in a variety of ways: - Adults are positive with children, praising achievement; - Each class has its own system of rewards for good work and behaviour - Charts, posters and displays visually support these systems; - Star of the week celebrates a child's achievement from each class (reflecting the school's Christian values) - We operate a team system where all children are encouraged to get points towards their teams total - 2.2 The school acknowledges all the efforts and achievements of children, both in and out of school. - 2.3 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
+This is in line with our anti-bullying policy. - 2.2.
 The school employs a number of sanctions to enforce the school values, and to ensure a safe and positive learning environment.
-We employ each sanction appropriately to each individual situation.

-- We expect children to try their best in all activities.
+We employ each sanction appropriately to each individual situation: - We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task and this may be at break times. - If a child is disruptive in class, steps will be taken which allows the child to calm down and enables them to return to their learning. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others or themselves, steps will be taken to alleviate the danger. - If a child threatens, hurts or bullies another child, an appropriate adult will deal with the incident and record it The Head teacher shall be informed.
-If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents or carers and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.
-This is in line with our Anti Bullying Policy. - We use Time In as a sanction.
+If a child's behaviour endangers the safety of others or themselves, steps will be taken to alleviate the danger. - We use Time In as a sanction.
 If a child is in Time In consistently the school will investigate options to support the child.
 The Head Teacher may arrange a meeting with parents and carers in order to discuss the situation if deemed necessary. - 2.4 The class teacher and head teacher liaises with external agencies, as necessary, to support and guide the progress of each child.
-They may, for example, discuss the needs of a child with the education social worker, the Pathways Support for Behaviour Service or the Educational Psychologist. - 2.5 The class teacher reports to parents and carers about the progress of each child in their class, in line with the whole-school policy.
-The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child. - 2.7 The school does not tolerate bullying of any kind.
-If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-This is in line with our Anti Bullying policy. - 2.8 Staff only intervene physically to restrain children or to prevent injury to a child, or if a child is in danger of hurting him/herself.
-The actions that we take are in line with government guidelines on the restraint of children and through Positive Handling training. - 2.9 A behaviour and bullying log set is kept in the Head Teacher's office. - 3 The role of adults in class
+They may, for example, discuss the needs of a child with the inclusion team, Behaviour Outreach Support Team (BOSS) and an Educational Psychologist. - 2.5 The class teacher reports to parents and carers about the progress of each child in their class, in line with the whole-school policy.
+The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child.

+- 2.7 There may be occasions where staff need to use physical support; See Appendix A - 2.8 A behaviour and bullying log is kept in the Head Teacher's office.

+3. The role of adults in class